stefl/sketchingwithcode/blog/_posts/2102-06-27-the-hack-as-the-message.md

 It's "the hack as the message".

-Often, it's not the actual hack that's important - to the person making it and the organisation/person/city whose data/service/object is being hacked, it's the fact that the hack is a message to others about what is possible.
+I'm interested in the idea that it's not the actual hack that's important - to the person making it and the organisation/person/city whose data/service/object is being hacked, it's the fact that the hack is a message to others about what is possible.

 Hackers are flexing creative muscles and in so doing sending a message about their availability for that kind of work (so it's partly a promotion thing), but also they're sending a message to other cultural and creative organisations about what could, or should, be done - with their data, with their assets, with the kinds of things they do, and in collaboration with people who have experience of making things in this way.